Code-Institute-Submissions/Quizzard-Trivia/README.md

   * As a user, I would like to be able to see how many questions that I have got right or wrong at the end of the quiz.
   * As a user, I would like to play the game again once the quiz has ended.

+  ---
+  # Design

+  + ## Colour Scheme
+   The colours that are choosen are predominantly made up of red,white,blue, green and gold.
+This colour scheme was choosen because they are the from the 4 house colours of the Harry Potter book series.
+Colours was only taken from 3 out of the 4 House colours from Harry Potter because Yellow and Brown will ruin the design flow of the whole quiz game.